Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 ### Livestream replacement :

-We provide livestream replacement when livestream is `off air`.
-If livestream video is off air, player will find any [recording](https://developer.dailymotion.com/api/#video-recordings-connection) related to the livestream.
+We provide Livestream replacement when Livestream is `off air`.
+If Livestream video is `offair`, the player will find any [recording](https://developer.dailymotion.com/api/#video-recordings-connection) related to the Livestream.
 If there is no recorded video found, the video player will fetch a recent video from the given `CHANNEL_NAME`.

 **Livestream replacement with `fallbackPlaylist`:** If livestream video is off air and `fallbackplaylist` parameter present then player will play the playlist.
 Here is an example.
 ```html